Is 100 Mbps Fast?

 To make sure your internet speeds are fast enough, consider ordering an internet package that sets aside 25 Mbps for each person living in your household.
 If you’re living alone, then 25 Mbps may be enough.
 But if you’re living with three others, then 100 Mbps will be right on the money.
 However, any more roommates than that and you may want to upgrade to 200 Mbps, 500 Mbps or even 1,000 Mbps speeds depending on what you use your internet for.

-- Playing online multiplayer games on two or three devices
+- Play multiplayer games online with two or three devices

-- Participating in group Zoom meetings with HD video switched on
+- Participate in group Zoom meetings with HD video switched on

-- Playing online multiplayer games on 4 to 10 devices
+- Play multiplayer games online with four to ten devices

-- Participating in group Zoom meetings while three or four housemates are also doing any of these activities
+- Participate in group Zoom meetings while three or four housemates also do any of these activities

 What’s the best 100 Mbps internet plan?